 - Required per Rules 62-550.310, 62-550.828, and 62-550.830, Fla.
 Admin.
-Code. - Systems under 1,000 population must sample during each calendar quarter - A sample from each well must be collected under the Ground Water Rule. - At least one distribution sample must be collected under the Revised Total Coliform Rule. - We recommend collecting samples within the first month of each calendar quarter.
-A table is provided to assist you in tracking monitoring.
+Code. - Systems under 1,000 population must sample during each calendar quarter - A sample from each well must be collected under the Ground Water Rule. - At least one distribution sample must be collected under the Revised Total Coliform Rule, and a disinfection residual reading must be recorded along with each one. - Sampling should be taken in accordance with your approved Bacteriological Sampling Plan.
+We recommend collecting samples within the first month of each calendar quarter and the table below is provided to assist you in tracking monitoring, should you wish to use it.